Jona (footballer): International career

 Jona's father, Leonidas Mejía, was a Honduran from Tegucigalpa, and his mother was Spanish.
 In April 2013, he expressed interest in representing the Honduras national team.

 Jona made his debut on 2 June 2013, in a friendly with Israel.
 He represented the nation at the 2014 Copa Centroamericana.

 Personal life

-Jona's older brother, Antonio Moreno, was also a footballer and a forward.
+Jona's older half brother, Antonio Moreno, was also a footballer and a forward.
 He played once with Sevilla FC's first team, and also represented Cádiz.